Returning Students: Cultural Re-entry

 - State.gov offers an in-depth look at what reverse culture shock is, how it affects people, and tips on how to deal with it.
-It draws on and offers many recourses for students and people of all ages experiencing reverse culture sock, including graphs and explanations of the Reverse Culture Shock W-Curve as well as advice for parents and spouses of those traveling abroad.

 - TransitionsAbroad.com addresses how reverse culture shock affects relationships and how students returning from abroad tend to feel ‘rootless’.
 The page also contains insight into how a person may feel coming home, both on good days and bad days.

 - EF Tours offers a list of six easy ways to stay connected to your international friends after returning home.